NickChapman1988/FeelingHungry/README.md

 ## Surface
+I wanted to present a clean, bright background with imagery that reflects the purpose of the site.

 ### Images

 Each of the images selected are designed to evoke specific reactions and emotions.
 The landing page buttons are specific to different mealtimes, and are instantly identifiable as the meal they represent.
+The main background image is bright and clean, to represent a "blank canvas" for cooking and evoking the kitchen environment.

 ### Colours